SummerAlreadyALongTime/learngit/readme.txt

-Git is a version controk system.
+Git is a distributed version controk system.
 Git is free software.